Santee Canal

 The Santee Canal was one of the earliest canals built in the United States.
-It was built to provide a direct water route between Charleston and Columbia, the new South Carolina state capital.
+It was built to provide a direct water route between Charleston and Columbia, the new state capital of South Carolina.
 It was named to the National Register of Historic Places in 1982.

 History

-In 1786, the South Carolina General Assembly chartered a company to construct and maintain the inland canal linking the Cooper River near Charleston, with the Santee River.
+In 1786, the South Carolina General Assembly chartered a company to construct and maintain an inland canal linking the Cooper River near Charleston, with the Santee River.
 The Santee River connects to the Congaree River and the City of Columbia.
-Construction started in 1793 under the direction of Engineer Col. John Christian Senf.
+Construction started in 1793, directed by Engineer Col. John Christian Senf.
 It opened in 1800.

 It was 22 mi long.
 It had two double locks and eight single locks.
 Its width was 35 ft at the water's surface and 20 ft at the bottom.
 Its depth was 4 ft.

-Due to low traffic, poor construction, and droughts, the canal was not a financial success.
+Due to sparse traffic, poor construction, and droughts, the canal was not a financial success.
 The construction of railroads sealed its fate.
 It lost its state charter in 1853.
 It was not used after 1865.
-Much of it was flooded by the construction of Lake Moultrie.
+Much of it was covered eventually by the reservoir Lake Moultrie.

 Additional pictures and information are available from the Historic American Buildings Survey at the Library of Congress.
 Old Santee Canal Park is located in Moncks Corner, South Carolina.
 The park is situated at Stony Landing, the former southernmost section of the canal.